Obituary of Else Andres

 All the while, Else created art.
 After Columbia she attended The Art Student’s League in Manhattan, studying under the artist, Knox Martin.
 Her paintings were featured in several group shows.
 Around 1969, she and Stephen bought land near Windham, NY, an area they discovered while snow skiing, a skill Else brought from Norway and taught to her sons.
 They built a small vacation home where they gardened, swam in the pool, fished in the Scoharie River, walked in the mountains and fostered the various dogs or cats their children inevitably deposited with them.
 Stephen even built a barn with a loft where Else could create.

 After Stephen retired in 1986, they divided their time between Bay Ridge and the Catskills until they sold the Brooklyn home.
 In 1991 they bought a condo in Montclair, NJ near their son, Bob and his family.
 They sold the Catskills home after 2001.
 Stephen passed away in 2007.
 Else lived independently in Montclair until 2017 when she moved to The Job Haines Home in Bloomfield, NJ.

 Else is survived by her sons and families of Steven, Timothy and Robert, four grandchildren, two great- grandchildren and her younger sister Gunvor.

-In lieu of flowers, donations may be made to the Job Haines Home, 250 Bloomfield Avenue Bloomfield, NJ.To plant a tree in memory of Else Andres, please visit Tribute Store
+In lieu of flowers, donations may be made to the Job Haines Home, 250 Bloomfield Avenue Bloomfield, NJ.To send flowers to the family or plant a tree in memory of Else Andres, please visit Tribute Store